andzh1/exam-questions-randomizer/README.md

 - It displays you number of question you should answer.
 Color of window depends on how hard is this question for you: white → green → yellow → orange → red in order from easiest to hardest.
 View code for details.
 - `Yes`, `No` buttons -- you press `Yes` if you've answered given question and `No` otherwise.
 - You can also `Skip` question.

-Everything is logged in console.
+Everything is also logged in console.

 ## How does it work
 Every question has it's "complexity".
 When you answer question, it's complexity decreases, when you can't answer it and press `No`, it increases.
 Skipping doesn't change questions complexity.